kbbgl/containers_101/README.md

 ### `Service`s

-Services are used to group `Pod`s to provide common access points from the exterior to thje containerized application.
+Services are used to group `Pod`s to provide common access points from the exterior to the containerized application.
 This grouping is achieved using `Label`s and `Selector`s.

 ![Grouping of Pods using the Service object](https://prod-edxapp.edx-cdn.org/assets/courseware/v1/43deaf159772d06b10039d683640c244/asset-v1:LinuxFoundationX+LFS158x+2T2019+type@asset+block/Services2.png)